kettanaito/naming-cheatsheet/README.md

 resetFruits(); // fruits = 5
 ```
 #### `compose`
-Create new data from existing one.
+Create new data from the existing one.
+Probably, applicable mostly to strings.
 ```js
 function composePageUrl(pageName, pageId) {
   return `${pageName.toLowerCase()}-${pageId}`;